 The walls went up in a flash quickly followed by the roof.
 I was surprised by how fast it went from foundation to a completely framed house.
 Our guys started Thanksgiving week and were done in time to ring in the new year.

 I might be making it sound easier than it actually was.
-Blair was onsite daily to oversee not just unforeseen challenges but also opportunities.
+Blair or Jeffrey or both were onsite daily to oversee not just unforeseen challenges but also opportunities.
 For instance, did you know that engineers from the lumber supplier design your flooring/roof system?
 (I was shocked that they did this for free.
 Blair reminded me that they’re selling us all the material… oh yeah, good point.)